stacksgov/grants-program/README.md

 - Applications submitted, approved, but have not yet been completed can be found [here](https://grantsdashboard.stacks.org/grants)
 </br>

-Please report any issues with the grant launchad site to the discussion forums [here](https://github.com/stacksgov/Stacks-Grant-Launchpad/discussions/categories/launchpad-issues)
+Please report any issues with the grant launchpad site to the discussion forums [here](https://github.com/stacksgov/Stacks-Grant-Launchpad/discussions/categories/launchpad-issues)

 </br>